What is a chatbot?

 The origin of the chatbot

-Alan Turing who started it all in 1950, when he developed the famous Turing Test, a set of intelligence criteria for computers, which, once fulfilled, would define the machine or program as able to think.
+Alan Turing who it all in 1950, when he developed the famous Turing Test, a set of intelligence criteria for computers, which, once fulfilled, would define the machine or program as able to think.
 In practice, this means that if a computer passes the test, the person interacting with the machine won’t be able to tell whether they are chatting with another human or a computer.
-The concept of being able to carry out an entire conversation with a computer was, understandably, extremely popular and quite revolutionary, and constituted an essential part of the development of Artificial Intelligence.
+The concept of being able to carry out an entire conversation with a computer was, understandably, trendy, and entirely revolutionary, and constituted an essential part of the development of Artificial Intelligence.

 Even if the programs essentially already existed – although in their rudimentary form – the term chatbot wasn’t coined until much later.
 It wasn’t until 1994 when Michael Mauldin coined the word “ChatterBot” to describe a conversational program, that the term originated.